- 1 Contributing

-AutoClipX is intended to be as unobtrusive and intuitive as possible so you can continue working normally, yet offers many powerful features and lots of configuration options.
+AutoClipX is intended to be as unobtrusive and intuitive as possible so you can continue working normally without being bothered, yet it offers many powerful features and lots of configuration options.

 Some of the feature highlights are:

-AutoSave: Write everything you copy or paste to a text file.
+- AutoSave: Write all the text strings you copy or paste to a text file.
 This is a great feature if all you need to do is store copied text without pasting it, or just want to keep a backup of what was copied or pasted.

 AutoClipX runs on Windows 2000, XP, Vista, 7 and 8, both 32 and 64 bit.
-A typical 3 button mouse with a scroll wheel is recommended for full functionality.
+A mouse with at least 3 buttons and a scroll wheel is recommended for full functionality.

 If you are running another application which utilizes the Windows clipboard, such as a clipboard manager, you may need to disable it if AutoClipX fails to work properly.